awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

 + Administrative tasks such as job execution and database patching, that require host credentials, are not supported\.
 + Host metrics and the process list are not guaranteed to reflect the actual system state\.
 + Autodiscovery is not supported\.
 You must manually add database targets\.
-+ OMS module availability depends your database edition\.
++ OMS module availability depends on your database edition\.
 For example, the database performance diagnosis and tuning module is only available for Oracle Database Enterprise Edition\.
 + Management Agent consumes additional memory and computing resources\.
 If you experience performance problems after enabling the OEM\_AGENT option, we recommend that you scale up to a larger DB instance class\.
 For more information, see [DB Instance Class](Concepts.DBInstanceClass.md) and [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.

 ## Prerequisites for Management Agent<a name="Oracle.Options.OEMAgent.PreReqs"></a>